Surf Forecasts:

 Best Forecast Surf Conditions for Jacobs Bay this week:

-The surf forecast for Jacobs Bay over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Tuesday (Jul 14) at 2AM.
-The primary swell is predicted to be 0.9m and 12s period with a secondary swell of 0.6m and 9s.
-The wind is predicted to be glassy as the swell arrives.
+The surf forecast for Jacobs Bay over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Tuesday (Aug 18) at 8PM.
+The primary swell is predicted to be 3.0m and 13s period.
+The wind is predicted to be cross-shore as the swell arrives.

 | Wave Type | Time (SAST) & Date | Wave Height & Period |